World BEYOND War organizes to remove public and private assets from weapons manufacturers, military contractors, and war profiteers.

 Top 20 Weapons Dealers:

 It is generally easiest to divest from a regularly updated list of the biggest weapons companies.
-Here are the top 20 weapons dealers in the world: Lockheed Martin Corp., Boeing, Northrop Grumman Corp., Raytheon, General Dynamics Corp., BAE Systems, Airbus Group, BAE Systems Inc. (BAE Systems UK), Leonardo, Almaz-Antey, Thales, United Technologies Corp., L3 Technologies, Huntington Ingalls Industries, Honeywell International, United Aircraft Corp., Leidos, Harris Corp., United Shipbuilding Corp., Booz Allen Hamilton, Rolls-Royce, Naval Group.
+Here are the top 20 weapons dealers in the world: Lockheed Martin Corp., Boeing, Northrop Grumman Corp., Raytheon, General Dynamics Corp., BAE Systems, Airbus Group, BAE Systems Inc. (BAE Systems UK), Leonardo, Almaz-Antey, Thales, L3 Harris, Huntington Ingalls Industries, Honeywell International, United Aircraft Corp., Leidos, United Shipbuilding Corp., Booz Allen Hamilton, Rolls-Royce, Naval Group, Rheinmetall.

 - A model successful campaign led by WBW.